OpenFest/openfest/2015/code-conduct-site.md

 Code of conduct
 ---------------

-The goal of OpenFest is to privoce an interesting and nice time for all its visitors and volunteers, regardless of their race, sex, age, orientation, disability,  physical appearance, race, ethnicity, religion (or lack thereof), or technology choices.
+The goal of OpenFest is to privoce an interesting and nice time for all its visitors and volunteers, regardless of their race, sex, age, orientation, disability,  physical appearance, ethnicity, religion (or lack thereof), or technology choices.

 We do not tolerate harassment of conference participants in any form.
 The people who violate these rules will be asked to refrain from such activities or be expelled from the event.